yongning0310/tp/docs/UserGuide.md

 ## Quick Start

 Let's start tracking your internship applications right now!
-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed in your computer.

-2. Download the latest `flagship.jar` from [here](https://github.com/AY2324S1-CS2103T-W17-1/tp/releases/tag/v1.3).
+2. Download the latest `flagship.jar` from [here](https://github.com/AY2324S1-CS2103T-W17-1/tp/releases/tag/v1.4).

 3. Copy the file to the folder you want to use as the _home folder_ for Flagship.